FrancescaPerin/BScProject/README.md

 If none or only one symbol is used such as in "a ; b" or "a" the outer paranthesis can be left out if desired as they are not needed, however the whitespace use still follows the same rules mentioned above (before and after symbol and not at the begginning or end of the string).

-### Testing specific formula
+### Testing a specific formula

-To tests a specific formula of the type phi->psi the user should add the option `--manual` by it self in which then the user will be asked to "Enter phi:" and the to "Enther psi:".
+To tests a specific formula of the type phi->psi the user can add the option `--manual` by it self in which then the user will be asked to "Enter phi:" and the to "Enther psi:".
 Otherwise the user can choose to follow the option `--manual` by formula phi in between single quotes and then formula psi also in between single quotes.
 Where the formulas follow the format explained above.

 Like so: `main.py --manual 'op.Conj(p,q)' 'q'`